 A now-classic scene of cinematic scuzz finds Babs and Crackers sneaking into the Marbles’ home to lick their furniture.
 In the excitement, Babs goes down on her son.
 “Do my balls, Mama,” screams Crackers in full Oedipal fervour. . .

-The film gives extended screen time to butt hole lip-synching, bowel movements delivered by post, an incestuous blowjob, toe-sucking fetishism and sex with chickens.
+The film gives extended screen time to butt-hole lip-synching (including a close-up of a man’s singing anus!), bowel movements delivered by post, an incestuous blowjob, toe-sucking fetishism and sex with chickens.

-In the notorious epilogue, Divine stops on a street in downtown Baltimore to pick up the freshly laid turd of a small poodle.
+In the notorious epilogue, Divine stops on the street in downtown Baltimore to pick up the freshly laid turd of a small poodle.

-She puts it in her mouth, chews for a moment, then gags a bit and gives what can only be called a shit-eating grin to the camera.
+She puts it in her mouth, chews for a moment, then gags a bit and gives the camera what can only be called a shit-eating grin.